-INSTRUCTIONS: Review the list of electrical loads in the table below and check all that exist in your home (don't forget to include the proposed Level 2 EV Charger).
-For each item checked fill-in the corresponding "Watts used" (refer to the "Typical usage" column for wattage information).
-Add up all of the numbers that are written in the "Watts Used" column and write that number in the "TOTAL WATTS USED" box at the bottom of the table, then go to the next page to determine if your existing electric service will accommodate the new loads.
+INSTRUCTIONS: Review the list of electrical loads in the table below and check ( $\checkmark$ ) all that exist in the home (don't forget to include the proposed Level 2 EV Charger).
+For each item checked ( $\checkmark$ ), fill-in the corresponding "Watts used" (refer to the "Typical Usage" column for wattage information).
+Add up all of the numbers that are written in the "Watts Used" column.
+Write that number in the "Total Watts Used" box at the bottom of the table and proceed to the next page.